Delaware Community Foundation

 How to Apply

-• Select the specific grant program you're applying for
+- Select the specific grant programme you're applying for

 Decision Timeline

-Decision timelines vary by program.
-The Fund for Women has a one-month application window (January), while other programs have rolling or specific deadlines throughout the year.
+Decision timelines vary by programme.
+The Fund for Women has a one-month application window opening in January, whilst other programmes have rolling or specific deadlines throughout the year.

 Success Rates

 Specific success rates are not publicly available.
-However, DCF reports supporting 431 grant recipients in 2025.
+However, DCF reports supporting hundreds of grant recipients annually.

 Reapplication Policy

-For Capital Project Grants, organizations must wait two full grant cycles between awards.
-Reapplication policies for other programs are not explicitly stated but organizations are encouraged to contact grants@delcf.org for guidance.
+For Capital Project Grants, organisations must wait two full grant cycles between awards.
+Reapplication policies for other programmes are not explicitly stated but organisations are encouraged to contact grants@delcf.org for guidance.

 Application Success Factors